Choose JOY, Choosing Production Partner(s)

 Pricing and Profit

 The GameCrafter has all their production costs per item displayed on their website; anyone can, if they wish, calculate the standard production cost for a game, or deck.
+I’ve expanded my thoughts, including figures for adding the Tarot of Sister Who at each site on this page.

 Comparing and Contrasting